jeremycohoe/cisco-ios-xe-programmability-lab-day0-guestshell-guestshare/README.md

 C9300(config)# iox
 ```

 The **show iox-service** and the **show app-hosting list** is seen below, as well as the running configuration for the guest-shell section.
-This configuration may not yet be present in your switch, and can be added in the next section if needed.
+This configuration may not yet be present in your switch, and can be added in Step3. **show app-hosting list** command may take up to 30 seconds to execute.

 ![](imgs/showiox.png)